tkotani/ecalj/kytool/README.txt

   Currently, this is a very simple program just to invole VESTA for given file.

 You can test it in your new directory with some files in sample/ directory.

-====
-this kytool/ is by Kazuyoshi Yamamoto, and modified by t.kotani.
-Let me know if you find something wrong.
+Crystal structure files *.cif are taken from http://staff.aist.go.jp/nomura-k/japanese/itscgallary.htm